-What kinds of wool felt do you carry?
+What kinds of wool felt do we carry?

-We carry blended wool felts in 129 colors with three variations of blend - 20% wool / 80% rayon (part numbers PW1XX) or 35% wool / 65% rayon (part number PW2XX) and 70% wool / 30% rayon (this felt is somewhat thicker around ~3mm and part numbers PW3XX).
-We also stock 100% wool felts (part numbers PWVXXX).
-It should be noted that the higher blend of wool does make the felt somewhat softer.
+We carry blended wool felts in 165 colors with three variations of blend - 20% wool / 80% rayon (part numbers PW1XX) or 35% wool / 65% rayon (part number PW2XX) and 70% wool / 30% rayon (this felt is very thin around ~1mm and part numbers PW3XX).
+We also stock 100% wool felts (part numbers PWVXXX currently this is our heavier weight felt).

 How thick is the felt we carry?

 Most of our felts are all around 1/8” or 2mm thick.
 Several people ask about thicker felt and our our supplier does carry thick wool felt that is around 1/4" thick in the came colors and blends as our regular felt.
 100% wool felt is around 3mm thick.
-The problem with thicker felt is that there are again not that many colors available.
-Most thick wool felt is stiffer and mostly used more in industry also known as industrial felt.
+Most very thick over 1/4" felt is stiffer and mostly used more in industry also known as industrial felt.

 What sizes do you sell?